Webflow sync, pageviews & more.

 TL;DR

-• Use the CMS Collection Template Page to style blog post elements independently from static pages.
+• Use CMS Collection Template pages to style blog post headers separately from other content.

 Summary